What is Marfan syndrome?

 Marfan syndrome is an inherited connective tissue disorder.
 Connective tissue is like the glue that holds your cells together.
 It gives substance and support to your tendons, ligaments, blood vessels, cartilage, heart valves and many other structures.
 If you have Marfan syndrome, your connective tissue isn't normal so many of your body's structures aren't as firm as they should be – including structures in your heart.
 If your heart is affected, its valves may be oversized and may not function properly, which causes some blood to flow backwards when the heart pumps.
 If the aorta (the body's main artery which carries oxygen-rich blood out of the heart to the rest of the body) is affected, it may enlarge or split, leaking blood into your chest or abdomen.
 This is known as a dissecting aortic aneurysm.
 Marfan syndrome is inherited.

-Symptoms of heart valve disorders, which are common with Marfan syndrome, include fatigue, dizzy spells, shortness of breath, faintness or an irregular pulse.
+Symptoms of heart valve disorders, which are common with Marfan syndrome, include:

 There is no single, conclusive test for diagnosing Marfan syndrome.
 People with this disorder often have many characteristic traits.
 They are often tall and thin, with slender, tapering fingers, long arms and legs and curvature of the spine.
 They tend to suffer from eye and heart problems.
 Valve problems associated with Marfan syndrome may cause a heart murmur, which can be heard through a stethoscope.
 Valve disorders can be diagnosed using: